 making gathers at the top of the pumpkin with a running stitch

-In the same way as before, sew a running stitch along the bottom edge.
-Pull the ends of the yarn to gather the bottom edge.
+Once your pumpkin is stuffed, we’ll cinch up the bottom opening.
+Just like before, thread a tapestry needle with matching yarn and sew a running stitch across the lower edge.
+Pull the yarn ends to gather the bottom stitches closed.
 Tie a knot, cut the excess yarn, and weave in the ends.

 sewing the crochet pumpkin together with long stitches